-The PZJA have agreed that subject to further consultation with stakeholders, the preferred arrangement for utilisina Australia's cross-endorsement catch entitlement within PNG's waters is to not seek cross-endorsement of Australian boats in PNG waters but rather pursue a preferential entitlement arrangement under Article 25 of the Treaty.
-In effect this means, Australia will seek to take a proportion of PNG's cross-endorsement catch entitlement within Australian waters equivalent to Australia's cross-endorsement catch entitlement in PNG's waters.
-Conversely, PNG would be entitled to take cross-endorsement Australia's catch entitlement in PNG's waters.
+The PZJA have agreed that subject to further consultation with stakeholders, the arrangement preferred utilising Australia's cross-endorsement catch entitlement within PNG's waters is to not seek cross-endorsement of Australian boats in PNG waters but rather pursue a preferential entitlement arrangement under Article 25 of the Treaty.
+In effect this means, Australia will seek to take a proportion of PNG's cross-endorsement catch entitlement within Australian waters equivalent to Australia's cross-endorsement catch entitlement in PNG's Conversely.
+PNG would be entitled to take Australia's cross-endorsement catch entitlement in PNG's waters.
 Under such an arrangement, Australia's crossendorsement catch entitlement would be shared across all Australian licence holders in both sectors of the TRL Fishery